 SR-22 insurance varies by state and the reason you need it.
 Usually, it’s required for three years but in some cases, it might be longer.
 For example, if someone has repeat violations, the requirement could extend out to five years, says Dr. James Brau, Joel C. Peterson professor of finance at Brigham Young University.

-If you cancel your car insurance in Idaho before the required period mandated by the state, it can lead to serious consequences.
+If you discontinue your SR-22 insurance in Idaho before the mandated period ends, you could face severe consequences.

 How to get an SR-22 removed in Idaho